jaredvasil/we-framing-CSH/README.md

 # we-framing-CSH
 Investigation of the effects of "we"-framing on young children's senses of commitment, fairness, and helping towards a collaborative partner.

+"WESCH Code.R" contains the R code for running all analyses reported in the manuscript (and a few not reported in the manuscript).

+"WESCH Data.csv" contains the complete dataset for all participants included in the analyses reported in the manuscript.

+"WESCH" = We-framing: Sharing, Commitment, and Helping (>:

+"The manuscript" refers to Vasil & Tomasello (20XX).
+[To be updated after manuscript publication]